-Michael Hussey backs MS to lead India despite team failing miserably in ODI series against Australia
+Michael Hussey backs MS Dhoni to lead India in T20 series vs Aus

 Sydney: Beleaguered Mahendra Singh Dhoni yesterday found backing from former Australia cricketer Michael Hussey, who said the Indian captain was the most suitable to lead the team as he still has a lot of fire in his batting.